ricsirogi/Flashcards/README.md

 ## TODO

-- [ ] make a program that reads the decks in the decks folder so I can just copy it and paste it into the js
 - [ ] make it so the user can chose how many words to learn
 - [ ] make it so I can send a notification to everyone currently using the website to ask them to reload, because I changed stuff
 - [ ] Fix a bug where the progress bar doesn't display stuff properly after starting a new pack (I think; idk how to replicate)